kwkraus/HOW-Sessions/sessions/asp-net-core/docs/2a-Working with Razor Pages.md

 </li>
 ```

 Run the application to verify the navigation link is present and it navigates properly to the Products List page.
+Products List page should have 4 total Products (3 from the PageModel and 1 from Razor)